Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 There have been numerous checks of S-duality against independent calculations in $\cN=4$ SYM or in type IIB string theory.
 All have succeeded.
 The existence of this symmetry, while no less remarkable, seems without question.
 What are the full implications of S-duality for $\cN=4$ SYM observables?
 In the presence of symmetries in any physical theory, one should incorporate their effects at the outset of calculations.
 This will be our approach: to efficiently process S-duality invariance of $\cN=4$ SYM observables, reducing these data to their dynamical content.

-Viewing $\cN=4$ SYM observables $\O(\t)$ (e.g. conformal dimensions or correlation functions) as non-holomorphic functions invariant under $\sl$ transformations of $\t$, we have very limited ``real-world'' information about the form of these functions.
+Viewing $SL(2,\Z)$-invariant $\cN=4$ SYM observables $\O(\t)$ --- such as conformal dimensions, OPE coefficients, or correlation functions of superconformal primary operators --- as non-holomorphic functions invariant under $\sl$ transformations of $\t$, we have very limited ``real-world'' information about the form of these functions.
 Being exactly marginal, $\t$ parameterizes a one-complex dimensional conformal manifold, $\cM$, that preserves the full $\cN=4$ supersymmetry.
 In terms of real parameters, \e{}{\t = {\theta\o 2\pi} + {4\pi i\o g^2}} where $g$ is the Yang-Mills coupling and $\theta$ is the topological theta angle.
 While perturbative results near $\t= i\i$ (possibly with instanton backgrounds \c{Bianchi:1999ge,Alday:2016tll,Alday:2016jeo,Alday:2016bkq}) give some information, the modular structure of $\O(\t)$ is inherently non-perturbative.
 S-duality has been input into the construction of interpolating functions across moduli space \cite{Sen:2013oza,Beem:2013hha,Alday:2013bha,Chowdhury:2016hny}, but (as noted there) those interpolating functions lacked a principle for eliminating ambiguity in the chosen function space.
 There is a shining recent exception to this general paucity of data which we discuss, then derive, at length below.

 Our idea is to introduce certain methods from the mathematics literature that we argue are perfectly tailored to the $\cN=4$ SYM context.
 There exists a robust {\it spectral theory of $\sl$}, applicable to quantities that are square-integrable on the $\sl$ fundamental domain, which we call $\cF = \mathbb{H}/SL(2,\Z)$.
 As we will explain, $\cN=4$ SYM observables $\O(\t)$ are in this category.
 Employing a unique spectral decomposition into an $\sl$-invariant eigenbasis fully incorporates the S-duality symmetry.
 Determining $\O(\t)$ then boils down to computing its spectral overlaps; specializing this mathematical toolkit to this physical context, the analytic structure of the spectral overlaps is in turn very strongly constrained by the consistency of weak coupling perturbation theory.